leeton1412/cosmic-rodney/README.md

 # Cosmic Rodney

 A website built to help promote a cover band based in Peterborough called *Cosmic Rodney*.
 The website will contain contact information and contact options.
+It is built with mobile first approach.
+The aim of the page is to create a fun feeling website that represents the bands ethos.
+It is also design with simplicity first to create an easy learning experience for all users.

 Hosted on [GitHub Pages](https://leeton1412.github.io/cosmic-rodney/) Repository on [GitHub.com](https://github.com/leeton1412/cosmic-rodney)